Classrooms and Lecture Halls

 Beginning Autumn 2021, Stanford University will return to full indoor instruction with no distancing requirements in classrooms and instructional spaces.

 General Health and Safety Guidance

-The purpose of this document is to provide campus partners with concrete guidelines for selecting spaces in which instruction can be conducted within the bounds of proper health and safety during recovery.
+The purpose of this document is to provide campus partners with information for instructional spaces as we return to full indoor instruction.
 Please note this guidance is subject to change, dependent upon federal, state and/or local directives.

 Minimum Facility Requirements

 Buildings/rooms with mechanical ventilation or operable windows may be used for instruction.
 For more information on ventilation systems, please see the Healthy Buildings FAQ.

 - Instructors and students must follow university health check requirements.

 - Instructors and students are currently required to wear face coverings at all times in classrooms/teaching areas.
 The use of face shields alone does not replace the requirement at the time of publication.
 Accommodations can be granted by the Office for Accessible Education (students) or the Disability and Access Office (faculty, staff, instructors).

 - The new scheduling pattern allows 15 minutes between classes.